Nova-Dynamics/pswarm/README.md

 A high-performance particle filter implementation for Simultaneous Localization and Mapping (SLAM) and Monte Carlo Localization (MCL) using CUDA and exposed as a Node.js native addon.

+**⚠️ Linux Only**: This project only supports Linux with NVIDIA GPUs.
+Windows is not supported.

 ## Overview

 This project implements a GPU-accelerated particle filter that can perform both: